DorotaDAB/burger-builder/README.md

 ## Features implemented so far ##
 * Initial project setup
-* Components: burger and burger ingredients (hard-coded)
+* Components: burger and burger ingredients
+* Build Controls

 ## Features planned ##
-* Outputting burger ingredients dynamically
+* User-choice of ingredients and price calculation
-* Calculating the ingredient sum dynamically
 * Responsive adjustments to application
 * Communication with a server
 * ...